ankitku/FloodsubRef/README.md

 (bn-trx.lisp).
 2. **Transition Relations**: Transition relations expressed as boolean functions over Floodnet and Broadcastnet states in trx-rels.lisp.
+3. **Good Floodnet States**: Definitions and properties of good floodnet states in good-fn.lisp.
-3. **Formalized notions of correctness**: The formalization of the WFS refinement which includes defining the refinement map and rel-B relation in f2b-sim-ref.lisp.
+4. **Formalized notions of correctness**: Formalization of the WFS refinement which includes defining the refinement map and rel-B relation, followed by its proof in f2b-sim-ref.lisp.
-4. **Good Floodnet States**: Definitions and properties of good floodnet states.
-5. **Mechanized refinement proof**: A formally verified proof of the WFS conditions in ACL2s demonstrating that Floodnet refines its
-  specification: Broadcastnet.

 # Build
  The proofs of refinement, along with the Broadcastnet and Floodnet models can be built by running ./make.sh in this folder.
 Make sure